Search for anything...

 Features

-• From your first ride on Yoshi to the final heart pounding escape from Planet Zebes, the Super Nintendo Entertainment System is pure 16 bit retro gaming perfection
+• From your first ride on Yoshi to the final heart-pounding escape from Planet Zebes, the Super Nintendo Entertainment System is pure 16-bit retro gaming perfection.

 Description

 From your first ride on Yoshi to the final heart-pounding escape from Planet Zebes, the Super Nintendo Entertainment System is pure 16-bit retro gaming perfection.
-Now a new, miniaturized version is here, with 21 of the all-time greatest games, like Super Mario Kart and the first-ever release of Star Fox 2 Just plug it in and play.
+Now a new, miniaturized version is here, with 21 of the all-time greatest games, like Super Mario Kart and the first-ever release of Star Fox 2!
+Just plug it in and play.
 Live out the golden age of 16-bit gaming like never before.
 Choose games from the menu, create save points, and more.
-The system comes bundled with an HDMI cable, an USB charging cable, two Super NES Classic Controllers, and 21 games and ready-to-play.
+The system comes bundled with an HDMI cable, an USB charging cable, two Super NES Classic Controllers, and 21 games, ready-to-play.
 The system is also compatible with the Classic Controller and Classic Controller Pro accessories.

 Manufacturer: Nintendo